EPA (Eicosapentaenoic Acid)

 Related Nutrients: DHA, and ALA… What’s the Difference?

-EPA is part of a trio of omega-3s that also includes DHA and ALA.
-While related, they serve very different roles in the body, and not all are equally effective in dogs.
+EPA is part of a trio of omega-3 fatty acids that also includes DHA and ALA.
+While related, these nutrients play different roles in the body, and their benefits for dogs vary.

 EPA and DHA: Direct-Acting Omega-3s